 That means that code-wise, you’re looking at hundreds of people to write it and it can cost anything up to $1 billion.
 Quite the expense just to keep the aircraft on the straight and narrow.

 Modern fighters need to be tough and resistant to extremes of temperature, but also lightweight and ideally as transparent to radar as possible.
 As you’ve probably guessed from the engines section, this is going to cost some serious dosh.

 Lithium alloys.
 Titanium alloys.
 Glass Reinforced Plastic.
 Carbon Fibre Composites.

 All of the above are materials that routinely find their way into the airframes of modern combat aircraft, which increasingly includes helicopters.
 None of them is particularly cheap.

 Health and Safety

 Consider this for a moment.
 A Tornado sits on some dusty runway in Afghanistan.
-As the engines spool up to full throttle, the ambient temperature is now pushing into the mid thirties.
+As the engines spool up to full throttle, the ambient temperature is now pushing into the mid-thirties.
 Celsius, not Fahrenheit.
 Within minutes the aircraft is off the ground and racing for altitude.
 From the positively tropical atmosphere on the ground, things are now getting rather nippy as the plane climbs higher and the air around it begins to thin out.

-This is just one of the many challenges that faces the modern combat aircraft, along with other such minor issues such as friction heating at high speeds, stress due to high G-forces, fatigue etc. What makes the whole thing even more troublesome is the very real danger that any failure, no matter how small, might result in the total loss of the aircraft and potentially the crew members.
+This is just one of the many challenges that face modern combat aircraft, along with other such minor issues such as friction heating at high speeds, stress due to high G-forces, fatigue etc. What makes the whole thing even more troublesome is the very real danger that any failure, no matter how small, might result in the total loss of the aircraft and potentially the crew members.